generalui/hooks-for-redux/README.md

 #### Tutorial A: Use and Set

-The core of hooks-for-redux is the `useRedux` method.
-There are two ways to call useRedux - with and without custom reducers.
+The core of hooks-for-redux is the `createReduxModule` method.
+There are two ways to call createReduxModule - with and without custom reducers.
 This first tutorial shows the first, easiest way to use hooks-for-redux.

-> Concept: `useRedux` initializes redux state under the property-name you provide and returns an array, containing three things:
+> Concept: `createReduxModule` initializes redux state under the property-name you provide and returns an array, containing three things:
 >
 > 1. react-hook to access named-state
 > 2. dispatcher-function to update that state